 Egypt is unstable, unpredictable and volatile.... doesn't sound like a great mix for a relaxing holiday.

 From a travel insurance perspective - depending on who her insurer is, and what policy she has, its very unlikely she'll be covered.
-The situation in Egypt, in insurance terms, is what's called a "known event" ie we all know its potentially dangerous, if you go regardless and get hurt, or your trip gets cancelled or you're stranded and need to rearrange (and pay for) evacuation flights... it's highly likely the answer you'll get from your insurer's assistance line is "sorry, you're on your own!". about 7 years ago
+The situation in Egypt, in insurance terms, is what's called a "known event" ie we all know its potentially dangerous, if you go regardless and get hurt, or your trip gets cancelled or you're stranded and need to rearrange (and pay for) evacuation flights... it's highly likely the answer you'll get from your insurer's assistance line is "sorry, you're on your own!". over 9 years ago

 Gosh - what a flippin nightmare - so many things to think about.
 I think she's still going to go.......the holiday cost her a lot of money and at this stage - she won't be refunded if she doesn't go.
 I know life is more important than money but she's a strong willed woman - I just hope if she does get there okay - she stays safe! - I will make sure I pass on all your comments - this has been really helpful.
-Thanks so much for your response. about 7 years ago
+Thanks so much for your response. over 9 years ago

 I live in Hurghada ,It's fine here and safe - yes the army are in Hurghada - but that's a few tanks only and they're here for us.
-Ok, there's not as many tourists about at the moment - they seem to be mainly staying in the hotels - but as far as I can see - it's perfectly safe here. about 7 years agoAnswered by Jen via WorldNomads.com
+Ok, there's not as many tourists about at the moment - they seem to be mainly staying in the hotels - but as far as I can see - it's perfectly safe here. over 9 years agoAnswered by Jen via WorldNomads.com

 Tracy and Akader, just updating you on travel advisories and warnings: